-Interested individual consultants must submit the following documents/information to demonstrate their qualifications:
+Interested individual consultants must submit the following documents in order to be considered for the assignment:

-1. Technical Proposal:
+1. Technical Proposal

-(i) Explaining why they are the most suitable for the work (1 page)

-(ii) Provide a brief methodology on how they will approach and conduct the work (2-3 pages)
+- (i) Explaining why they are the most suitable for the work (1 page max.) - (ii) Providing a brief methodology on how they will approach and conduct the work.
+(2-3 pages)